recap-conf/2024_cap-beyond-day-one/README.md

 ![alt text](assets/readmeImages/dashboard-7.png)

-In the Outbox section, you will find the outbox history the audit log event that was processed by the outbox .
-You can repeat it or create a custom outbox event to see how it behaves:
+In the outbox section, you will find in the outbox history the audit log event that was processed by the outbox.
+You can repeat it or create a new custom outbox event to see how it behaves:

 ![alt text](assets/readmeImages/dashboard-8.png)